Meet The Rue Crew

 April was born in the foothills of the Appalachian Mountains, where her psyche was permanently warped by fried rabbit, moonshine and Southern Baptist sermons.
 Still, she was a fairly normal little girl who liked to skip and wear pink until she found a stack of Tomb of Dracula comics at an impressionable age.
 It’s been a downhill slide ever since.
 April studied filmmaking at the UNC School of the Arts (no, she doesn’t know Danny McBride, please stop asking) before sharing an apartment in New York City with six deranged parrots and a leather queen.
 She eventually returned to her native Tennessee, where she writes and edits for RUE MORGUE, nurses an unhealthy obsession with The Facts of Life, and buys booze in mason jars from a guy named Doughbelly.
 Website|Facebook

 Justin hails from Grimsby, a dreadful little town ominously known by locals as "Grim City."
 With a sprawling graveyard practically next door and an early discovery of his father's horror movie collection, Justin's fascination with all things macabre was all but assured.
 As his horror obsession grew, so did his artistic abilities.
 Naturally his preferred subject matter was the monsters and ghouls of haunted houses and late-night creature features.
 In 2005, Justin graduated from Sheridan College's interpretive illustration program and immediately began madly carving a name out for himself in the industry, freelancing with such clients as White Wolf Publishing and Chad Michael Ward.
 After submitting his portfolio - bound in human flesh and inked in blood, of course - Justin joined RUE MORGUE as Graphic Designer in 2007, and was promoted to Art Director in January 2012.
+He is currently the magazine's Design Consultant.
 Website

 Ron McKenzie grew up in the Great White North (Red Lake, Ontario, to be exact).
 Like other kids his age his days were filled with the regular rites of passage: climbing trees, building forts, outrunning hungry Wendigo when the sun went down.
 His mind and soul were nourished on a steady diet of comic books, B-movies (rented every weekend from the local video store), the works of Clive Barker, and the Time-Life Mysterious World books.
 But all young men must find their way in the world, and it was thus that many years later, Ron found himself at the doors of The House of Horror.
 After running the gauntlet of tests and challenges that came with his initiation (he still wets himself a little when he gets too close to "that damned basement"), he finally found a place where he belonged.
 On top of his duties as Office Manager, Ron also collaborates with his daughter (a monster-kid in training) on Daddy’s Little Monster, found semi-regularly on this here website.
 If you’re writing an e-mail or making a phone call to Rue Morgue, he’s the silver-tongued devil (the result of a smelting accident back home - he’s kinda touchy about it) on the other end.
 Twitter